 Cape Town – Cederberg Region, South Africa

-Our tour begins as make our way out of Cape Town, we stop and take a look at Table Mountain from across Table Bay before making our way to the Cederberg region.
+Leaving Cape Town this morning, we stop and take a look at Table Mountain from across Table Bay before making our way to the Cederberg region.
 Boasting some of the most picturesque mountains and orange farms.
-We pay a visit to the Rooibos tea farm and can try out this healthy and refreshing beverage.
-Dinner this evening can be enjoyed while getting acquainted with some of the South African hospitality.
+We pay a visit to the Rooibos tea farm which is world renowned for it’s health benefits and unique taste.
+We enjoy dinner at our overnight stop where we have an opportunity to experience South African hospitality at it’s best.

 Accommodation: Camp: Marcuskraal Campsite

 Facilities: Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered